behu-kea/dat20-classes/week-1/html-css-monday-10-02-2021.md

 *Exercise*

 Lets create a portfolio!
+I would encourage you to use this portfolio as your actual portfolio that you can show interested employeers.

 You are more than welcome to add css but please focus on writing good clean html!
+Thursday we will be working with styling your portfolio.

-I want these tags in the portfolio!
+I want **at least** these tags in the portfolio!

 - Head
   - Title
 - Header
   - Nav
 - Main
-- Secion
+- Section
 - Footer
+- Img
-- Image
+- Ul or Ol